"We have left College with a higher level of skills because of Scott and the experience he has had in the industry. "

-Take a look at our Parent information below to see why your child should choose Warrington Collegiate in helping them take their next step in education.
+Take a look at our parent information below to see why your child should choose Warrington & Vale Royal College in helping them take their next step in education.

 There are a variety of choices available for 14-19 year olds, therefore making the right choice can be difficult.
-We invite year 10 and year 11 pupils, and their parent/carers to attend Open Evenings.
-The next Open Evening dates for 2013/14 Academic year will be listed soon.
+We invite year 10 and year 11 pupils, and their parent/carers to attend our Open Days.

-This is a perfect opportunity for you and your son/daughter to see the facilities available at Warrington Collegiate, get a feel for college life and find out about the courses available.
+This is a perfect opportunity for you and your son/daughter to see the facilities available at Warrington & Vale Royal College, get a feel for college life and find out about the courses available.

 We also arrange taster sessions with local secondary schools, where school pupils choose a course area and are invited to come into the college and get a taste of the course subject.
 School pupils will meet lecturers and fellow students and gain practical experience in the subject area.

-If you have any questions about how Warrington Collegiate can help your child achieve their goals please call Learner Services on 01925 494494.
+If you have any questions about how Warrington & Vale Royal College can help your child achieve their goals please call Learner Services on 01925 494494.

 Frequently Asked Questions – Parent

-- You child will have access to an outstanding learning environment, designed to give them the practical skills, knowledge and experience for career success.
+- Your son/daughter will have access to an outstanding learning environment, designed to give them the practical skills, knowledge and experience for career success.

-- The Colleges a boasts a fully equipped Learning Resources Centre, combining traditional library services with the latest technology and facilities.
+- The college has two fully equipped Learning Resources Centres, combining traditional library services with the latest technology and facilities.

-- Our new Orford Park state-of-the-art sporting facilities available for use by our students.
-Facilities include a swimming pool, fitness suite, squash courts,sports hall, cycling paths, plus much more.
+- Our Orford Park sporting facilities are available for use by our students.
+Facilities include a swimming pool, fitness suite, squash courts, sports hall, cycling paths, plus much more.